-The NHS Long Term plan, published in early 2019, said that there should be a clearer and more widespread focus on the needs of autistic people and their families.
+The NHS Long Term plan published in early 2019, said there should be a clearer focus on the needs of autistic people and their families.
 As a result, the NHS England National Autism Team was established in June 2020 to champion the needs and aspirations of autistic children, young people and adults, and to oversee autism related commitments as set out in the NHS Long Term Plan.

 - developing and piloting an autism specific health check

-- making sure that health services make the reasonable adjustments autistic people need
+- making sure health services make the reasonable adjustments autistic people need

 - expanding our STOMP and STOMP-STAMP work to stop the overmedication of autistic people

 - working with wider NHS England partners to support, autistic people who have complex needs to have access to a personal health budget

-- supporting the Children and Young People Team, in making sure autistic children with the most complex needs have a designated keyworker
+- supporting the Children and Young People Team, in making sure autistic children who have the most complex needs have a designated keyworker

 - supporting local providers to reduce avoidable admissions to mental health hospitals